 We do not charge any fees.

 Contributors receive one copy of the print publication.
 Although we cannot pay writers at this time, we are actively working to operate as a journal that can compensate contributors for their time and labor.

 We accept simultaneous submissions, though we ask that you let us know immediately if your piece is accepted elsewhere.

 We reserve first publishing rights after which publishing rights will revert to the author.
 Please acknowledge Snail Trail if published elsewhere after.

 Please do send pet pictures, particularly snails, for our enjoyment.

 Guidelines to Share Work

 We publish issues annually in the fall, both online and in print.
 The reading period for our 2021 issue is now closed.
-Please check back in December 2021 to submit to our fourth issue.
+Please check back later to submit to our next issue.